 I know some of you are cringing.

-I realize I am going to get hate comments for painting wood, but truly, it's my house and it brings me joy, and the haters don't have anything to do with it…
+I realize some of you might hate that I am painting wood, but truly, it’s my house and it brings me joy, and the haters don’t have anything to do with it…

 Stepping off the soap box…. backing away slowly.